department-of-veterans-affairs/va.gov-team/products/platform/research/customer-support/conversation-guide-Platform.md

-*   What do you think of responding to this form/post?
+*   What do you think of responding to this form?
 *   Was there enough information provided to respond to the post accurately?
 *   How did you come up with your response
 *   What was the hardest part?
 Were there any areas you felt were unclear?